 - A problem about a car (US version).

-- A car is said to go "zero to sixty in six point seven seconds".
+- A car is said to go "zero to sixty in six point six seconds".
 What is its acceleration in m/s2?

-- The driver can't release his foot from the gas pedal.
-(The gas pedal is also known as the accelerator.
-Coincidence?
-I think not.)
-How many additional seconds would it take for the driver to reach 80 mph (assuming the aceleration hasn't changed)?
+- The driver can't release his foot from the gas pedal (a.k.a. the accelerator).
+How many additional seconds would it take for the driver to reach 80 mph assuming the aceleration remains constant?

-- OK, enough with the English units.
-A car moving at 80 mph has a speed of 35.8 m/s.
+- A car moving at 80 mph has a speed of 35.8 m/s.
 What acceleration would it have if it took 5.0 s to come to a complete stop?

 - Which device(s) on a car can be used to control its acceleration?

 - Describe a situation when an object has…

 - At main engine cutoff (MECO), the Space Shuttle is at an altitude of 113 km (70 miles), traveling 7600 m/s (17,000 mph) relative to the Earth.
 This occurs 7 minutes 40 seconds into the mission.
 Determine the magnitude of the average acceleration experienced by the shuttle astronauts from lift off to MECO.